-An advanced placement (AP) course is a class your student can take in high school, usually during their senior year, that could earn them credit toward their college degree.
+An Advanced Placement (AP) course is a class your student can take in high school that could earn them credit toward their college degree.
 AP classes are typically more rigorous than regular classes.
 Classes culminate in AP exams in the spring.

-A degree you can earn in 2-3 years, typically from online or community colleges.
-The credits earned from this degree can sometimes be transferred to a 4-year bachelor’s degree.
+A degree you can earn in 2–3 years, typically from online or community colleges.
+The credits earned from this degree can usually be transferred to a 4-year bachelor’s degree.
 Many states have (or are developing) direct pipelines to support the transfer of credits from CC's to 4-year state schools.

 A way for a student to take a course they’re interested in without earning credit, or without having the grade affect their GPA.

-Most universities have a career services department where your student can get career advice and assistance in finding internships and beginning the job hunt.
+Most colleges and universities have a career services department where your student can get career planning advice and help finding internships and beginning the job hunt.
 Career counselors can help undecided students choose a major and learn more about how their academic and personal interests line up with different kinds of careers.

 Refers to any program, dormitory, or activity that includes all genders.
-This term is typically used to describe dorms that have both boys and girls living on the same floor.
+This term is typically used to describe residence halls that have both male and female students living on the same floor.

 Where high school students can go to meet with representatives from different colleges and learn about what each school has to offer.
 College fairs are typically held at high schools, community facilities, and conference centers, and are usually in the spring.

-The number of courses, or total credit hours, your student takes in any given semester.
+The number of courses, or total credit hours, a student takes in any given semester.